Catogram/Catogram/README.md

 - Ability to use system fonts, disable number rounding (vibration / tooltip shadow), use accent as notification color, hiding number from settings and drawer
 - Many others..
 Download the app to check them all

- # This repo containst source of app but it misses:
+ # This repo contains the source of the app but lacks:
-- Сupertino stuff.
+- СupertinoLib.
 It is based on a closed library, we have no right to push it.
 - AirUI.
 Our private library, won't be pushed.